Centerville, Kansas

 Missouri, Kansas & Texas Railway Depot in Centerville, Kansas.

-Situated on Sugar Creek, a post office opened on March 15, 1855, and continues to be open today.
+Situated on Sugar Creek, a post office opened on March 15, 1855, and remains open today.
 Primarily a farming community, it became a shipping and supply town for the area when the Missouri, Kansas & Texas Railway came through.

 About three miles northeast of this small town is the St. Phillippine Duchesne Shrine, which marks the end of the Pottawatomie Trail of Death.
-Here, once stood St. Mary’s Mission, also referred to as the Sugar Creek Mission, which operated from 1839 to 1849.
+Here once stood St. Mary’s Mission, also called the Sugar Creek Mission, which operated from 1839 to 1849.
 The site includes historical artifacts from the former St. Mary’s Sugar Creek Mission and settlement.
 It is located on 1525 Road, five miles west of Kansas Highway 7.

 Also See: